 ResourceProjects.org aims to change that by leveraging disclosures mandated by recent regulations to provide data on project and government entity level payments.
 This data allows governments, citizens and civil society actors to better model resource revenues and forecast budgets.
 In addition, the website will continue to further enrich payment data with spatial, financial and resource related information that help improve our understanding of the true costs and benefits of a resource project.

 Information on extractive projects are scattered across different company, government and civil society websites.
 These sources are available in varying storage formats and tabular structures.
 This repository collects and cleans these different sources of project data into a single harmonized data format that is easy to download and use.
-Over time we also intend to enrich this payment information with additional contextual data that can provide users a fuller picture of the extractive industry.
+We also collect additional information on extractive sector projects, government agencies and companies that is use in some of the charts and other analytical content on this website.
+While this contextual information is not available for download currently, we intend to make it so in the near future.

 We are looking for people who can provide feedback, contribute to the site and its content, and explore ways to use mandatory disclosure data.
 Please get in touch if you are interested: